- Why Guarantee Employment? Evidence from a Large Indian Public-Works Program. A new GLO Discussion Paper.April 8, 2020 10:04 am

 - The GLO is a leading and global research and policy network on labor, demographics and human resources.

 - The GLO is supported by individuals as well as organizations with a thematic interest and a strong ambition to contribute to an effective global network and to benefit from it.

-- The GLO Network currently consists of about 1,600 individuals and 35 organizations covering over 120 countries.
+- The GLO Network currently consists of over 1,600 individuals and 35 organizations covering over 120 countries.

 GLO – supporting the Journal of Population Economics — all articles

 The Journal currently invites studies dealing with the demographic aspects of the Coronavirus Crisis.